pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 You may prefer to limit viewing only a subset of the `channels` with the `--channels` option.

-The green/red lines are the slit edges.
+The green/red lines are the slit edges (green/magenta in more recent versions).
 The orange line shows the PypeIt trace of the object and the orange text is the
 PypeIt assigned name.
 Yellow lines indicate